top of page

 ACA Accreditation

 We are an accredited camp by the American Camp Association; we have regular standards visits, and certifications.
 We operate with care and caution always, and with attention to our ACA standards every summer.
 We are constant risk assessors, who take care to evaluate our entire facility and program to keep your campers safe.
 We consult annually with our insurance company and state inspectors to meet and achieve high standards of care for our community.
+Furthermore, we are a licensed youth camp regulated by the State of Maine DHHS/HIP program.

-Emotional and Mental Health and Wellness
+Mental Health & Wellness

 Staffing